Zé Luís: Porto

 On 2 July 2019, Spartak announced that the transfer of Zé Luís to Porto had been agreed on, and a four-year contract was signed three days later.
 He scored three times in only his second league appearance, a 4–0 home rout of Vitória de Setúbal.

 Zé Luís scored seven league goals in his only season at the Estádio do Dragão for the eventual champions, and ten overall as the team secured the double.

 Later career

 On 6 October 2020, Zé Luís returned to the Russian capital, when he joined Lokomotiv Moscow on a three-year deal for a €5 million fee.
 On 13 January 2022, his contract was terminated by mutual consent.

 Zé Luís signed a six-month deal with Al Taawoun FC of the Saudi Professional League on 8 February 2022.
 He played nine games for the club and scored once on 14 April, in the first minute of the second half of a 3–0 home win over Sepahan S.C. in the AFC Champions League group stage.

 On 7 September 2022, Zé Luís signed a one-season contract with Hatayspor in Turkey.
 His first Süper Lig goal came on 24 October, equalising a 2–1 home victory against Beşiktaş JK.
 The Antakya-based side withdrew from the season in February after an earthquake.

+Zé Luís joined S.C.
+Farense (recently promoted to the Portuguese top tier) on 29 August 2023, on a one-year deal.
+In September 2024, the 33-year-old moved to AVS Futebol SAD also in the main division.